Skip to content

 sudo systemctl restart nginx

-Also, you must add these lines to the Nginx server block to allow Nginx to read PHP files.
-Remember to use the version of PHP installed and reference it in the highlighted line below.
+You’ll also need to add a few lines to your Nginx server block to allow it to read PHP files.
+Make sure you use the correct PHP version in the highlighted line below.

 server {